yeofrancis/yeofrancis/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yeofrancis&label=Profile%20views&color=0e75b6&style=flat" alt="yeofrancis" /> </p>

 - 🔭 I’m currently working on Azure Projects
-- 🌱 I’m currently learning everything on Azure Severless and Microservices and Python 👇( see below )
+- 🌱 I’m currently learning everything on Azure Networking, Azure Kubernetes Service, Azure AI and Python
-- 🤔 I’m looking to collaborate on Azure and AWS Cloud and Python projects
+- 🤔 I’m looking to collaborate on Azure Cloud and Python projects
-- 👯 I’ll volunteer to provision cloud resources using Terraform on any GitHub repository
+- 👯 I’ll love provision cloud resources using Azure Verified Module / Terraform / Terragrunt
-- 🥅 2024 Goals: achieve AZ-305 and AZ-700 Cloud certifications, start building a Python game or app
+- 🥅 2025 Goals: achieve AZ-305 and achieve proficiency in Azure Networking and AKS.
+Good understanding in Azure AI, AI Agents, Agentic Flows and MCPs.
+Start with AI-102 as a base for PoCs
 - :gift_heart: Share and Provide to communities
 - 💬 Try me about anything on Securities Investment and Operation
 - 😄 Pronouns: Nothin can't be learn.
 Build it and they will come